-The accounting policies of the segments are the same as those described in our Accounting Policies section, with the exception of the following adjustment.
+The accounting policies of the segments are the same as those described in our Accounting Policies section, with the exception of the following two adjustments.

-1. Special items: The gains and losses that do not arise in the ordinary course of business have been excluded as 'special items.'
-In 2016, these include the badwill from acquisition of NIBC Markets of EUR 22 million, EUR 18 million credit loss on resolving pre-crisis retail exposure, EUR 6 million one-off expenses related to the outsourcing of our technical IT-environment and also to the alignment of the NIBC Markets franchise to our business model as well as the further development of this franchise.
+Special items in 2016: The gains and losses that do not arise in the ordinary course of business have been excluded as 'special items.'
+In 2016, these include the badwill from acquisition of NIBC Markets of EUR 22 million, EUR 18 million after-tax credit loss on resolving pre-crisis retail exposure, EUR 6 million after-tax one-off expenses related to the outsourcing of our technical IT-environment and also to the alignment of the NIBC Markets franchise to our business model as well as the further development of this franchise.
 There are no special items reported in 2017.

-NIBC operates in four geographical locations namely the Netherlands, Germany, the UK and Belgium.
-The income and expenses incurred at each location are provided.
+NIBC Holding operates in four geographical locations namely the Netherlands, Germany, the UK and Belgium.
+The income and expenses incurred at each location are disclosed in a separate table.